hikikones/bevy-sequential-actions/README.md

 In general, there are two rules when modifying actions for an `agent` inside the action trait:

-* When adding new actions, the `start` property should be set to `false`.
-    Or you can mutate the `ActionQueue` component directly.
+* When adding new actions, you should either set the `start` property to `false`, or use the `ActionQueue` component directly.
 * The `execute` and `next` methods should not be used.

 ## Examples